 Some of my most memorable encounters at Trattoria Dell’Arte happened serendipitously.
 Like the time I met Abe Feder, one of America’s first modern “lighting designers” who devoted himself to a life of illumination lighting virtually everything he touched, including the Broadway theater, Rockefeller Center, St. Patrick’s Cathedral, and the Empire State Building.
 Or the time ...

-Victor Posner was the nastiest and the most corrupt financier I have ever met.
-He took corporate malfeasance to new heights, plundering the companies he bought and sold like baseball cards, with little regard or sympathy for the people who devoted their lives to building those now-bankrupt businesses.
-Posner didn’t care about anyone else; he ...
+Victor Posner, without a doubt, was the nastiest and the most corrupt financier I have ever met.
+He took corporate malfeasance to new heights, shamelessly plundering the companies he bought and sold like collectible baseball cards, with little regard or sympathy for the people who devoted their lives to building those now-bankrupt businesses.
+Posner didn’t ...